-- (i) first party legal charge and specific debentures created over freehold land and buildings of the Group as disclosed in Note 5 to the financial statements; and - (ii) corporate guarantee by the Company. - (b) The banker acceptance and bank overdraft of the Group bears interest rates of 8.31% (2016: 8.31%) per annum and is supported by a corporate guarantee issued by the Company. - (c) The revolving credit of the Group bear interest rate of 5.37% per annum.
+- first party all monies charge and specific debentures created over freehold land and building of the Group as disclosed in Note 5 to the financial statements; - (ii) first party all monies charge over investment properties of the Group as disclosed in Note 7 to the financial statements; and - (iii) corporate guarantee by the Company.

+(b) Bank overdraft

+The bank overdraft of the Group bears interest rate of 8.57% (2017: 8.31%) per annum and is supported by a corporate guarantee issued by the Company.

+(c) Revolving credit

+The revolving credit of the Group bears interest rate of 5.61% (2017: 5.37%) per annum.